weewx/weewx/docs_src/custom/options_ref.md

 #### time_length

 The nominal length of the time period to be covered in seconds.
+Alternatively, a [duration notation](../appendix#Durations) can be used.
 The exact length of the x-axis is chosen by the plotting engine to cover this period.
 Optional.
 Default is `86400` (one day).